ksugawara61/me-cab-model/README.md

 # NattoWrap

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/natto_wrap`.
+NattoWrap is lightweight wrapper library for using **natto**.
+It is useful for extracting nouns, converting to MeCabModels and so on from sentences.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+original natto library is at https://github.com/buruzaemon/natto

 ## Installation